jeffreylanters/unity-entity-component-system/README.md

   /// Defines whether the system has instantiated entity components. public bool hasEntities;

-    /// Event triggered when the system will initialize. public virtual void OnInitialize ();
+    /// Method invoked when the system will initialize. public virtual void OnInitialize ();
-  /// Event triggered when the system is initialized. public virtual void OnInitialized ();
+  /// Method invoked when the system is initialized. public virtual void OnInitialized ();
-  /// Event triggered when the system updates, will be called every frame. public virtual void OnUpdate ();
+  /// Method invoked when the system updates, will be called every frame. public virtual void OnUpdate ();
-  // Event triggered when the system is drawing the gizmos, will be called
+  // Method invoked when the system is drawing the gizmos, will be called
   // every gizmos draw call.
   public virtual void OnDrawGizmos ();
-  // Event triggered when the system is drawing the gui, will be called every
+  // Method invoked when the system is drawing the gui, will be called every
   // on gui draw call.
   public virtual void OnDrawGui ();
-  // Event triggered when the system becomes enabled. public virtual void OnEnabled ();
+  // Method invoked when the system becomes enabled. public virtual void OnEnabled ();
-  // Event triggered when the system becomes disabled. public virtual void OnDisabled ();
+  // Method invoked when the system becomes disabled. public virtual void OnDisabled ();
-  // Event triggered when an entity of this system is initializing. public virtual void OnEntityInitialize (EntityComponentType entity);
+  // Method invoked when an entity of this system is initializing. public virtual void OnEntityInitialize (EntityComponentType entity);
-  // Event triggered when an entity of this system is initialized. public virtual void OnEntityInitialized (EntityComponentType entity);
+  // Method invoked when an entity of this system is initialized. public virtual void OnEntityInitialized (EntityComponentType entity);
-  // Event triggered when an entity of this system becomes enabled. public virtual void OnEntityEnabled (EntityComponentType entity);
+  // Method invoked when an entity of this system becomes enabled. public virtual void OnEntityEnabled (EntityComponentType entity);
-  // Event triggered when an entity of this system becomes disabled. public virtual void OnEntityDisabled (EntityComponentType entity);
+  // Method invoked when an entity of this system becomes disabled. public virtual void OnEntityDisabled (EntityComponentType entity);
-  // Event triggered when an entity of this system will destroy. public virtual void OnEntityWillDestroy (EntityComponentType entity);
+  // Method invoked when an entity of this system will destroy. public virtual void OnEntityWillDestroy (EntityComponentType entity);
-  // Event triggered before the system will update, return whether this system
+  // Method invoked before the system will update, return whether this system
   // should update. will be called every frame. public virtual bool ShouldUpdate ();